 The Crown Reserves Improvement Fund provides financial support for the development, maintenance and improvement of Crown reserves.
-Grant and loan funding can be applied for each year.

-- pest and weed projects on Crown land
+- pest and weed control

 Objectives of the program